averypai/ReSearchy/README.md

     cd ../frontend
     npm install
     ```
-4. Set up environment variables
+4. Set up environment variables for Milvus on the Cloud

 ### Running the Application